 Macao Polytechnic University (hereafter referred to as ‘the University’) is a public multidisciplinary higher education institution with an emphasis on applied knowledge and research.
 The University is committed to providing student-centred education that combines rigorous learning with the excitement of discovery, promoting academic freedom, integrity and creativity, supporting a diverse research culture in a dynamic environment, and instilling a spirt of service for the betterment of society.
 Being part of this mission, this strategy is designed to ensure graduates are of high quality capable of contributing to the development of the society.

 - Assessment serves as a crucial link between effective teaching, student learning, and academic standards.

-The following fundamental principles are observed at the Institute regarding student assessment:
+The following fundamental principles are observed at the University regarding student assessment:

 - Assessment contributes to high standards of teaching and learning and is informed by best international practices;